History of Andre Agassi in Timeline

 2006: Final US Open and Retirement

-In 2006, Agassi had a dramatic run in his final US Open, winning against Marcos Baghdatis in five sets but falling to Benjamin Becker in four sets.
-He delivered a retirement speech after the match.
+In 2006, Andre Agassi had a dramatic run in his final US Open, winning against Andrei Pavel and Marcos Baghdatis before falling to Benjamin Becker.
+He received a standing ovation and delivered a retirement speech after his last match.

-In 2006, Agassi had a poor start due to injuries, withdrew from the Australian Open and the French Open, and his ranking dropped out of the top 10 for the last time.
-At Wimbledon, he announced his plans to retire following the US Open.
+In 2006, Andre Agassi had a poor start to the year due to injuries, withdrawing from the Australian Open and the entire clay-court season.
+He returned for Wimbledon, where he lost to Nadal and announced his plans to retire following the US Open.

 In 2006, Andre Agassi made a $10 million profit when Nevada First Bank was sold to Western Alliance Bancorp.